 - 6. Click on Steps for Specific date

-- 8. Select "Steps" from Activity menu item
+- 8. Select "Steps" from the Activity menu item

 - 3. If you manually log an activity in Healthkit that will not transfer over to validated steps in Walkingspree but will show up under logged exercise for distance and calories burned only.

-- 4. Check Motion and Fitness Tracking is on in the iphone.
+- 4. Check Motion and Fitness Tracking is on the iPhone.
 Go to phone Settings - privacy - scroll down to Motion and Fitness Tracking.
 Ensure that Toggle Fitness Tracking is on.